Sagmanua/Telegram-bot/README.md

-#What bot you can setup
+# What bot you can setup
-1. Personal Task Manager
+## 1. Personal Task Manager
 ```
 File: Task_manager_for_1_person.py
 ```